lixun910/mac-dependencies/README.md

 Mac-dependencies is a node.js module to "walk" dependencies of an executable or dylib on Mac.
 It will automatically resolve the `@executable_path`, `@rpath` and `@loader_path` paths to find dependent libraries.

-Users can use it to print the dependencies, check which dependencies were missing, and build a DMG by copying dependent libraries of an executable on Mac.
+Users can use it to print the dependencies, check which dependencies were missing, and build a DMG by copying dependent libraries of an executable on Mac (see its usage in [GeoDa](https://github.com/lixun910/GeoDa) build toolchain).

 ## Usage